icgc/icgc-download-client/README.md

 These repositories are both accessed through the [`icgc-storage-client`](https://hub.docker.com/r/icgc/icgc-storage-client/), and share their configuration parameters under the icgc namespace.
-For both of these repositories provide an UUID for your icgc access token as the `icgc.access` parameter.
+For both of these repositories provide an UUID for your icgc access token as the `icgc:  access` parameter.
-You may also specify the transport file from protocol, under `icgc.file.from`.
+You may also specify the transport file from protocol, under `icgc:  transport:  file.from`.
 Further documentation can be found at http://docs.icgc.org/cloud/guide/.
 To apply for access to Collaboratory and AWS see https://icgc.org/daco.

 ### EGA
-[EGA](https://ega-archive.org/) access should be provided as an absolute path to a text file containing your ega username on the first line and your ega password on the second line.
+[EGA](https://ega-archive.org/) access should be provided your ega username se `ega:  username` and your ega password as `ega:  password`.
 It should be noted that there have been reliability issues experienced should the transport parallel of the ega client increase beyond 1.
 Further information can be found at https://www.ebi.ac.uk/ega/about/access

 ### GDC
-[GDC](https://gdc.nci.nih.gov) access should be provided as the UUID of your gdc access token.
+[GDC](https://gdc.nci.nih.gov) access should be provided as the full GDC access token to `gdc:  token`.
 Further information about access can be found at https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/

 ### CGHub
-[CGHub](https://cghub.ucsc.edu/) access should be provided as an absolute path to a cghub.key file.
+[CGHub](https://cghub.ucsc.edu/) access should be provided as the contents of a cghub.key file in plain text to `cghub:  key`.
 Information about how to acquire a cghub key file can be found https://cghub.ucsc.edu/keyfile/keyfile.html.

 ### PDC

-[PDC](https://bionimbus-pdc.opensciencedatacloud.org) access should be provided as an absolute path to a text file containing your aws key on the first line and your aws secret key on the second line.
+[PDC](https://bionimbus-pdc.opensciencedatacloud.org) access should be provided as a key to `pdc:  key` and a secret key to `pdc:  secret`.
 Support for the PDC can be reached at https://bionimbus-pdc.opensciencedatacloud.org.

 ## Commands